 |22 May 2016||Rock On The Range May 20th-22nd (SOLD OUT)||Columbus, Ohio MAPFRE Stadium||MAPFRE Stadium||Buy ticket - SOLD OUT|

 |28 May 2016||Chubbys Comedy Club May 27th-28th||Indianapolis, Indiana Chubbys Comedy Club||Chubbys Comedy Club|

-Chad Zumock, a radio host/personality, has worked for Clear Channel’s 100.7 WMMS Cleveland, Cleveland’s Sound 87.7 of Murray Hill Broadcasting, and Sirius/XM’s National Lampoon Radio.
+Chad Zumock, a radio host/personality, has worked for iHeart Media’s 100.7 WMMS Cleveland, Cleveland’s Sound 87.7 of Murray Hill Broadcasting, and Sirius/XM’s National Lampoon Radio.
 He is also a frequent guest host on the syndicated “The Bob & Tom Show” out of Indianapolis

 Jim Florentine’s ‘Comedy Metal Midgets’: The Anger Summit with Comics Chad Zumock and Chuck Mignanelli

 The self-proclaimed leader of the Sweater Vest Army burst onto the stand-up comedy scene in Los Angeles in the summer 2004 and hasn’t looked back since.
 His famous trademark outerwear has gotten him national recognition, and even the public acknowledgement of former Ohio State Buckeyes Football Head Coach, the original member of the Sweater Vest Army, Jim Tressell, himself.